 So, what’s the difference between goals, strategy and tactics?

-So… a goal of yours might be to drive $100 per day in revenue, using online marketing.
+So… a goal of yours might be to drive $100 per day in revenue, using media marketing or social media marketing.

 Strategy is high-level thinking related to how you might achieve that goal.

-So…the strategy might be to get people through a conversion sequence, where they’re then eventually sold a product.
+So…the digital marketing strategy might be to get people through a conversion sequence, where they’re then eventually sold a product.

 Tactics are the specific set of actions that you take, in order to achieve the strategy.

-So, tactics might include spending $20 a day on Facebook Ads, using Lookalike Audience targeting.
+So, your social network tactics might include spending $20 a day on Facebook Ads, using Lookalike Audience targeting.

-Download a quick how to guide to create an online marketing plan that will grow (nearly) any business.
+Download a quick how to guide to create a marketing plan that will grow (nearly) any small business.

-For example, a blog post, telling you how you’re going to get more Facebook Fans, doesn’t always include strategy, in terms of how you can turn those Facebook Fans into $100 per day in revenue.
+For example, a blog post discussing the social media marketing goal of how you’re going to get more Facebook Fans, doesn’t always include strategy, in terms of how you can turn those social network fans into $100 per day in revenue.

-As a result, after reading such an article, you probably tried to get more fans and quickly gave up, because you didn’t see how obtaining fans would contribute to the larger picture of generating revenue.
+As a result, after reading such an article, you probably tried to get more fans via that social media site and quickly gave up, because you didn’t see how obtaining fans would contribute to the larger picture of generating revenue.
+Therefore the article wasn’t such a valuable content piece to you because it only covered one aspect of the larger social media marketing plan.

-When creating future online marketing plans, based on content that you have read, it’s important that you know how to set marketing tactics apart from strategy and goals.
+When creating future media marketing plans, based on content that you have read, it’s important that you know how to set marketing tactics apart from strategy and business marketing goals.

-As you’ll discover in this post, you can always change your tactics to help achieve your strategy and goal.
+As you’ll discover in this post, you can always change your tactics to help achieve your content marketing strategy and goal.

-If Facebook Ads aren’t getting enough people into your conversion sequence, so that you can generate $100 a day – change your tactic and use YouTube Ads instead.
+If Facebook Ads aren’t getting enough people into your conversion sequence, so that you can generate $100 a day – change your tactic and your attention to another social network and use YouTube Ads instead.

-Okay, so now that we’ve cleared that up, let’s move on to the next section – understanding your customer.
+Okay, so now that we’ve cleared that up, let’s move on to the next section – understanding your target audience and potential customer.

-As with all marketing and especially online marketing, it is absolutely essential that you know who your end customer is.
+As with all digital marketing and especially online marketing, it is absolutely essential that you know who your end target customer is.

 And, you can only do that when you know who the right people are.